 With that said, asset-based lending (ABL) and factoring have a clear distinction.
 In ABL, the invoice is used as loan collateral, and the business retains ownership of the invoice.
+An asset based loan is a type of financing secured by a company’s assets, which can include accounts receivable, inventory, and equipment.
 In invoice factoring a business sells its book of accounts receivable to a third party called a factor.
 In return, the factoring company will provide the business with a cash advance at a predetermined rate.
+Asset-based lending allows companies to secure loans using their company’s assets as collateral, highlighting that the amount borrowed is influenced by the value of these assets.

 Here are some additional differences that a business should evaluate when considering which method of alternative financing is right for them: